jerryaoverton/business-model-simulation/financial-institution/README.md

 models <- read.csv("sim1.csv")

 #select a subset of the models that corresponds to the strategy of
-#using existing social networks to accelareate the creation of a brand
+#offer student loan payment as a corporate benefit

-#the strategy is modeled after the open business model. the idea is to
+#the strategy is modeled after the freemium business model. the strategy
-#build brand taping into social networks interested in public service.
-#this strategy increases both the reach of the brand and the network
+#is to subsidize the re-payment of a student load by offering lower payments
+#for students that work within an employer network. paying a student loan becomes
-#effect of the consumers.
-We model the strategy with the assumption of
+#more closely related to long-term employment. we model the strategy with
-#higher potential consumers and high coefficients of imitation

-businessmodel <- models[models$pcn2 > 65,]
+#the assumption that we will enjoy a higher elasticity of demand.

-businessmodel <- businessmodel[businessmodel$imt2 > .75,]
+businessmodel <- models[models$ped2 > 1.4,]

 #remove the unnecessary id column
 businessmodel$X <- NULL

 #store the strategy file for subsequent analysis
-write.csv(businessmodel, file="smartcity.businessmodel.csv", row.names=FALSE)
+write.csv(businessmodel, file="financial.institute.businessmodel.csv", row.names=FALSE)
 ```

-The following is a description of fields contained in the `smartcity.businessmodel.csv` file:
+The following is a description of fields contained in the `financial.institute.businessmodel.csv` file:

 Field | Description | Range
 --- | --- | ---